Well-posedness of non-autonomous transport equation on metric graphs: The non-autonomous network transport problem

-Let us state a simple structural condition that implies constant domains of the operators $A(t)$ defined in \eqref{eqn:DiffOp}-\eqref{eqn:DiffOp-D}.
-Note, that this condition is reasonable in many situations.
-It means that whenever there is an inflow into the $i$-th edge from the $j$-th edge, at all times the velocities of the flow should stay in the same ratio which is, for example, determined by the radii of the respective pipelines.
+One can interpret condition (i) in the above Lemma as follows: whenever there is an inflow into the $i$-th edge from the $j$-th edge, at all times the velocities of the flow should stay in the same ratio which is, for example, determined by the radii of the respective pipelines.
+This is reasonable in many situations.
+However, our main result will show that neither constant domains nor the $C^1$-condition on the coefficients $c_j(\cdot)$ is necessary for the well-posedness of \eqref{eqn:nF}.